CDLUC3/merritt-docker/README.md

-# merritt-docker

-_Copyright 2019 Regents of the University of California_
-_All rights reserved_
+# Merritt Docker Images and Orchestration

+This library is part of the [Merritt Preservation System](https://github.com/CDLUC3/mrt-doc).

 ## Purpose
 The purpose of this repository is to build docker images for local developer testing of the [Merritt system](https://github.com/cdluc3/mrt-doc/wiki).